Renewable energy in Denmark: Renewable thermal

 Biogas generation has been rising steadily from a low base and reached 447 GWh of electricity production in 2014 contributing about 1.5% of Denmark's electricity.
 Approximately 75% of biogas generating plants are 3 MW or smaller in size which numbered approximately 120 plants in 2015.
 A further 15 larger CHP plants account for the remaining approximately 25% of biogas consumption and co-fire biogas, mostly with natural gas.
 The largest source of Biogas is from manure, other sources include water treatment plants and landfill sites.
 Many of the smaller plants are located on farms and or other sources of biogas.
 Smaller biogas plants tend not to contribute heat to district heating networks.
 Denmark intends to increase production and use of biogas from 4 PJ consumption in 2015 to 17 PJ by 2020 with the goal of using 50% of manure in the country.
 Most of the new biogas is likely to be injected directly into the gas system and used for industry and transport.
 From 2019 to 2021, biogas contribution of gas consumption increased from 10% to 20%.
+In December 2024 the European Union announced a state aid scheme of €1.7 billion (DKK 13 billion) to support expanded production of upgraded biogas and e-methane, which is expected to reduce GHG emissions by approximately 450,000 tonnes of CO2 annually from 2033.